Kit Diamond

 Description

-Kit Diamond is the compact complete kit for Camponotus carpenter ants: the Formicarium Diamond (10×9 cm), a live Camponotus colony (~15–40 workers plus a laying queen), sand, tweezers, decorations and a drinking bowl.
-The easy first carpenter-ant colony for a beginner, a child (age 8+) or a gift – a real colony that lasts years, not a gel toy that lasts days.
+Carpenter ants, made easy to start.
+Kit Diamond is the compact complete kit for Camponotus: the Formicarium Diamond (10×9 cm), a live Camponotus colony (laying queen plus 1–10 workers), sand, tweezers, decorations and a drinking bowl.
+A founding colony feels settled straight away and has room to reach a few hundred before an upgrade.
+The easy first carpenter-ant colony for a beginner, a child (8+) or a gift — a real colony that lasts years, not a gel toy that lasts days.

 Additional information